auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Epistemology is the study of knowledge.
 What do we mean when we say we know something?
 Rather than investigating knowledge, let's investigate questions.
 A question is a request for information.
 Can you think of a question that doesn't involve who, what, where, when, how, or why?

 [Critical thinking](https://en.wikipedia.org/wiki/Critical_thinking) involves asking these questions.
 Notice that stories involve who, where, when, and what which is characters, location, time, and action.
 Questions of how and why are different and more complex than the previous four.
-A question of how is about the mechanism of what, the action.
+A question of how is about the extent or mechanism of what, the action.
 A question of why is about the causal inputs and outputs of the mechanism of action.
 Questions of why are about explanation and prediction.
 An explanation connects a past sequence of events in a causal, coherent way.
 A prediction connects a future sequence of events.
 A sequence of events is a pattern.
 Understanding is explanation or prediction.
 We hope we can intervene on the mechanism of action to effect and predict a future pattern.

 Stepping back from questions, we can ask under what conditions do we ask questions?
 What happens to generate a question?
 We want information.
 Do questions come from lacking information?
 Actually we lack quite a bit of information, but we don't ask questions about it.
 Questions don't arise from lacking information but awareness that we lack information.
 When an event breaks from our explanation of the pattern, we can ask why.
 When a prediction fails we can ask why.
 When explanations and predictions succeed we can think of new patterns which relate to our understanding and ask new questions.

+Let's pause for a moment to notice and differentiate types of arguments.
+[Deductive arguments](https://en.wikipedia.org/wiki/Deductive_reasoning) go from general information to information about a specific case (general -> specific).
+[Inductive arguments](https://en.wikipedia.org/wiki/Inductive_reasoning) go from specific information to the general (specific -> general).
+Deduction is seen as certain while induction gives evidence for a claim but does not prove it beyond doubt.
+There is a third type of argument which seeks to find the best explanation among competing arguments, [abduction](https://en.wikipedia.org/wiki/Inductive_reasoning).

 > “Critical rationalism is an epistemological philosophy advanced by Karl Popper...Critical rationalism rejects the classical position that knowledge is justified true belief; it instead holds the exact opposite: That, in general, knowledge is unjustified untrue unbelief.
 It is unjustified because of the non-existence of good reasons.
 It is untrue, because it usually contains errors that sometimes remain unnoticed for hundreds of years.
 And it is not belief either, because scientific knowledge, or the knowledge needed to build a plane, is contained in no single person's mind.
 It is only available as the content of books.” -- [Critical Rationalism](https://en.wikipedia.org/wiki/Critical_rationalism)

 “Critical rationalists hold that scientific theories and any other claims to knowledge can and should be rationally criticized, and (if they have empirical content) can and should be subjected to tests which may falsify them.”

 “If [claims to knowledge are] retained, further differentiation may be made on the basis of how much subjection to criticism they have received, how severe such criticism has been, and how probable the theory is, with the least probable theory that still withstands attempts to falsify it being the one to be preferred.”

-Let's pause for a moment to notice and differentiate types of arguments.

 With [verificationism](https://en.wikipedia.org/wiki/Verificationism), our intuition is to have the most probable, most corroborated theory.
 However, Karl Popper and David Miller propose criticisms of justificationism and positivism.